lbguilherme/CppExercises/Readme.md

 ## Running Makefile

-- `make`: Compiles and runs ALL exercises in order.
-Please note that most will fail to compile.
 - `make e004`: Compiles and runs exercise 004.
 Replace by any other number.
 This is the best method.
 - `make clean`: Just clean all executables.
 Not really needed for anything.